hbs-rcs/transitioning_to_batch/README.md

 # Scaling Up Work with Batch (Non-interactive) Jobs

+August 2021

-RCS Presents... seminar on how to transition to batch jobs (from interactive sessions) on HPC systems
+**RCS Presents... seminar on how to transition to batch jobs (from interactive sessions) on HPC systems**

 Working with code using GUI tools such as NoMachine is usually a default choice for many users.
 However, as the datasets grow larger, the task grows more complex, or the number of necessary repetitions increases, this approach is no longer scalable.
 Running batch (or background) jobs, where one does not interact with the program that is running, allows the user to scale one's work.
 On the HBSGrid cluster, for example, one can run hundreds of scripts at once, analyzing numerous data files simultaneously, or performing other parallelizable or automatable jobs.